Changissnz/selfinterest/README.md

 experience of the visual to act in appearance for the effect of product material or not, in the likeness of the source used for imitation.
-If self-interest does not take a keen interest, a "magnetism", towards the axiomatic construct of the imitated process, more comprehensive than that of describing the appearance of this process, in the independent language of the self for the exactness of the actual, then self-interest naturally does not understand the entirety, the cause that results in the effects constituting the process they are mimicking.
+If self-interest does not take a keen interest, a "magnetism", towards the axiomatic construct of the imitated process, more comprehensive than that of directly describing the appearance of this process, in the independent language of the self for the exactness of the actual, then self-interest naturally does not understand the entirety, the cause that results in the effects constituting the process they are mimicking.
 In fact, if the influence of the feedback the self receives on their conduct of the process